richorama/ODIN/readme.md

 1. You can introduce middleware in the data read/write pipeline, to allow features such as caching and retry policies.
 1. You can build more sophisticated APIs over the top of the interface.
 A triple store and a JSON serializer are currently available, but more are planned.

-An example of building up an Odin data pipeline:
+An example of building up an ODIN data pipeline:

 ```cs
 // create a store to hold records in memory (this could be Windows Azure, Redis or files)